Barr says he has 'no plan' to appoint election, Hunter Biden special counsels

 Barr announced last week that he would depart from his post as attorney general on Dec.
 23 — before the end of the Trump administration.

-Republicans have been demanded that a special counsel be appointed to continue the federal investigation into Hunter Biden to ensure that it continues through the incoming Biden administration.
+Republicans have demanded that a special counsel be appointed to continue the federal investigation into Hunter Biden to ensure that it continues through the incoming Biden administration.
 President Trump reportedly had been discussing a potential special counsel for that investigation.

-But Barr, on Monday, said he has no plans to appoint a special counsel for that investigation, or one to review the election, that before he leaves the Justice Department.
+But Barr on Monday said he has no plans to appoint a special counsel for that investigation, or one to review the election, before he leaves the Justice Department.

 "I think to the extent that there's an investigation, I think that it's being handled responsibly and professionally," Barr said Monday about the investigation into Hunter Biden.
 "To this point I have not seen a reason to appoint a special counsel and I have no plan to do so before I leave."